 Since it takes from 3-5 working days for an ILL to be processed, it is in the interest of the borrower to plan ahead.

-Students enrolled in other District colleges may borrow books from WLAC Library only through the Interlibrary Loan procedure, initiated by contacting the Circulation office of the student’s home college library.
+Students enrolled in any of District colleges may borrow books from any District library directly in person with a valid Student ID card or through through the Interlibrary Loan procedure, initiated by contacting the Circulation office of the student’s home college library.

 Library borrowing privileges and remote access to databases will be suspended if library fines and charges are not paid by the end of 30 days after the due date.

 A hold will be placed on the student’s record if fines/charges are not paid by the end of 60 days after the due date.
 The student cannot register or receive grades or transcripts until the fines and fees are paid.

 All library charges must be paid at the Circulation Desk in cash.
 The library does not accept checks, debit or credit cards.
 After payment of the charges, patrons will be given a receipt.
 At that time, holds or blocks on a student’s library account and school record will be removed.

 An appeal of fees can be made to the librarian in charge of circulation.
 The outcome of an appeal is at the sole discretion of the librarian.
 If a resolution is not found, students should refer to the WLAC Student Handbook for “Student Complaint and Due Process Procedures.”

 The Library’s online catalog displays some functions or transactions that the WLAC Library by policy does not honor or recognize.
 One such function is the Hold transaction (which places a Hold on a book or other library item); the Library does not honor this function and in fact when a Hold is encountered by staff it is removed.

 Please note that the Catalog does not accurately reflect the physical holdings, despite the Library’s best efforts to ensure that it does.
 The actual holdings tend to be in flux due to several reasons, among them theft, vandalism, mis-shelving (deliberate and accidental), and simple human error.